Joelx/rasax-deployment-guide/README.md

 ```sh
 microk8s enable cert-manager
 ```
 2. Edit the `k8s-configs/tls-webservice.yaml` and replace the EXAMPLE.com entry with your correct domain name.
-Also very importantly you have to enter a valid E-Mail address under the spec.acme.email field of the ClusterIssuer.
+Also very importantly you have to enter a valid e-mail address under the spec.acme.email field of the ClusterIssuer.
 Let's Encrypt will reject requests with @example.com e-mail addresses.<br>

 3. Apply the new config.
-Note that the ingress of our "basic-webservice" gets overwritten.
 Additionally we're configuring a ClusterIssuer that issues a certificate from Let's Encrypt.
+Note that the ingress of our "basic-webservice" gets overwritten with that command:
 ```sh
 kubectl apply -f k8s-configs/tls-webservice.yaml
 ```

 4. Now a certificate is getting issued from Let’s Encrypt.
-You can view the status via
+You can view the status via:
 ```sh
 kubectl describe certificate rasa-webservice-ingress-tls -n rasax
 ```